 - Brass hook style door latch

-Use a carpenter's square, miter box and back saw to cut the 1-inch by 1-inch stock wood into 6 pieces 24 inches long, 6 pieces 22 inches long, and 10 pieces 12 inches long, making sure the cuts are at 90 degree angles.
+Start on the cage frame.
+Use a carpenter’s square, miter box and back saw to cut the 1-inch by 1-inch stock wood into six pieces 24 inches long, six pieces 22 inches long, and 10 pieces 12 inches long, making sure the cuts are at 90-degree angles.
 Make sure that all angles of the 24-inch by 24 inch plywood have been cut to 90 degrees as well.

 Make three squares from the 1-inch by 1-inch stock wood by placing two of the 22-inch lengths inside two of the 24-inch lengths.
 Drill 1/8-inch pilot holes at each end of each of the longer sides of each square.
 Countersink all the holes.
 Screw each square frame together using 1-1/2 inch brass Phillip’s head screws.
 Sand all wood pieces using coarse, medium, fine and extra fine sandpaper, including the plywood top and the cage door.
 Round all sharp corners.
 Seal all the wood pieces, including the cage top and cage door, with clear acrylic wood treatment.

-Beginning at one corner of the inside of the cage, attach the wire mesh using a staple gun.
-Overlap the mesh slightly once you have stapled all the way around the inside, and then staple along the overlap, against one of the corner rails.
+Attach the wire mesh using a staple gun, beginning at one corner of the inside of the cage.
+Overlap the mesh slightly once you have stapled all the way around the inside, then staple along the overlap, against one of the corner rails.
 Attach mesh to the bottom of the cage using the staple gun.
 Screw two dowel rods between the front and back of the cage, through the center frame square, for perches.
 Hang water and food troughs from the sides of the cage.